-DFMEA stands for Design Failure Mode Effect Analysis and is an analytical tool for proactive risk management where you and your company are given the opportunity to discover the flaws and correct them already in the Design process.
+Imagine that errors do not occur, so you do not have to use time, resources and ultimately money to fix the error again.
+DFMEA stands for Design Failure Mode Effect Analysis and is a proactive risk management tool that gives you and your business the opportunity to detect the errors and correct them already in the design process.

 Days 1 and 2

 Classroom training, Introduction to DFMEA and support